 Reinstatement of Credential.
 Reinstatement of a lapsed CTE credential (including credentials for which application was not filed prior to the expiration date) will be granted if the requirements on the expired credential were completed and the applicant meets any other criteria needed.
-In addition, if the credential has been expired for more than two years, the applicant must document 1,000 hours of related occupational experience within the last five years.
+In addition, if the credential has been expired for more than two years, the applicant must meet any reinstatement requirements stipulated by CDE.
 The reinstated credential is effective the date of receipt.
-For instructors who have been teaching for the past 7 years or more who let their CTE credential lapse for more than two years, 3 school years of full time instructional experience in the credentialing area could be substituted for the otherwise 1000 hours of relevant occupational experience that is required to renew a lapsed credential.
+For instructors who have been teaching for the past 7 years or more who let their CTE credential lapse for more than two years, 3 school years of full time instructional experience in the credentialing area could be substituted for the otherwise 1000 hours of relevant occupational experience that may be required to renew a lapsed credential.

 Inactive Credentials.
 Professional credentials may be placed on inactive status with CDE in conjunction with an inactive license.